MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 Use this review order:

-1. **Baseline decision plus coherent wgpu/egui migration** with raster parity only; choose v27 now or direct v30 after its gate, never both.
+1. **Close out the wgpu 30/egui migration** with raster parity only, per Section 7.1's open-items ledger — this is finishing verification of a decision already made, not a decision still to make.
 2. **Transform and frame-boundary cleanup** with no RT dependency in engine types.
 3. **Capability policy and diagnostic probe** with no visible RT effect.
 4. **BLAS/TLAS lifecycle plus readback/debug canary**.